abhishekrathore/fullstackbootcamp2019/02_NODE/1_NODE_&_EXPRESS_BASICS/README.md

 })

 ```
+### Lab Task 1

+Setup the above mention server and observe the output in your browser.
-This server will do nothing but send 404 to any request as it has no end points.
+This server will do nothing but send `404` to any request as it has no end points.
+Checkout this server by typing `http://localhost:8080` in your browser.

 ## Creating API using ExpressJS